ewyllie/aimc-custom-keyboard-library/README.md

 >function(string)

 The typeKeyFunction handles the output of the keyboard.
 This includes typing new characters and backspaces.
 This function must accept a string as this is the text outputted.
-In the above example this is shown n the UI using the state.
+In the above example this is shown in the UI using the state.

 #### useTextSuggestions (optional)
 >boolean